 Select the ramp up method and time.
 This determines the amount of time in which the goal must be reached.

 Ramp up automatically with a maximum duration of.
 Ramp up Vusers automatically to reach the goal as soon as possible.
-If the goal can’t be reached after the maximum duration, the ramp up will stop.
+If the goal can’t be reached after the maximum duration, the ramp up stops.

 Reach target number of hits or transactions per second <time> after test is started.
 Ramp up Vusers to try to reach the goal in the specified duration.